yanntt4/poisonous_mushroom_prediction_kaggle/README.md

 # Usage
 Application can be used for two main usages :
-- Analyse data to create machine learning/deep learning model to estimate insurance subscription probability.
-4 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting
+- Analyse data to create machine learning/deep learning model to estimate poisonous mushroom probability.
+4 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting (model creation program has been improved, please check new versions in other hithub folders)
 - Allow user to make prediction from a webpage